Marco-Mero/Front-End-Replicas/README.md

 ---
 ###### Note
-- Prompts provided for each project in the form of jpg, that we had to replicate with CSS and HTML
+- Prompts provided for each project in the form of jpg, that we had to replicate with CSS and HTML.
 ---
 ### Thanks for reading!